socadk/design-practice-repository/artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md

 ### Template Structure and Notation(s)
-Y-statements are often captured in plain but structured text (but tables in presentation tools, wiki pages and modeling tools can also be used):
+Y-Statements are often captured in plain but structured text (but tables in presentation tools, wiki pages and modeling tools can also be used):

 ![](images/ADCaptureYTemplate.png)